Sometimes when you are debating whether to get a new family pet or not, you need to know if that pet will cause allergies.

 An excellent remedy for this would be to clean the bedding and cage regularly, or you can opt to use a set up like mine.

 My set up contains custom made fleece covers and no shavings that I mentioned previously.

 These are a huge lifesaver in many ways.

 I’ve also placed a small litter pan in my chinchilla’s cage that allows her a spot to pee.

 I’m still working through the potty-training process currently, but this would be an excellent way for you to reduce the allergies produced by this problem.

-I also don’t see this being an ongoing issue if you remain diligent with your cleanings on the cage regardless of if you use the fleece covering set up or not.
+I also don’t see this being an ongoing issue if you remain diligent with your cleanings on the cage regardless of if you use the fleece covering.